 The costs for SEED participation are:

-- A year-long professional development opportunity for 15-25 local colleagues at your institution or organization, led by your newly trained SEED leader
+- A year-long professional development opportunity for 15-25 colleagues in your institution,organization, or community, led by your newly trained SEED leader

-- Ongoing assistance from SEED co-directors, SEED staff, and other experienced SEED leaders as new on-site leader provides this SEED seminar
+- Ongoing assistance from SEED co-directors, SEED staff, and other experienced SEED leaders for leading SEED seminars

 - Access to SEED leaders-only resources and online community